top of page

 In 2021 Maisie experienced trauma to her neck and since then she has never been the same.

-In 2021 Maisie experienced trauma to her neck from an injury.
-At first Maisie seemed ok but soon after she started to feel very unwell, her neck and forehead lost sensation she started feeling a lot more anxious than usual and started experiencing tinnitus in her ears.
-Maisie did reach out to her GP for help but was told it was probably just an ear infection and was given antibiotics, after the course of antibiotics nothing had improved and at this point Maisie could not leave her bed. her symptoms got so bad that her parents had to call an ambulance for her to be taken to hospital.
+Maisie did reach out to her GP for help but was told it was probably just an ear infection and was given antibiotics.
+After the course of antibiotics nothing had improved and at this point Maisie was struggling to even leave her bed.
+Her symptoms got so bad that her parents had to call for an ambulance to take her to hospital.
 At the hospital she was told she was probably just experiencing mental health problems due to everything going on with the pandemic and without a blood test or any type of scan on her neck she was discharged.
+She went on to consult various NHS specialists through her GP but none of them could work out what was wrong.

-HELP SAVE MAISIE'S LIFE
+HELP CHANGE MAISIE'S LIFE

-This surgery is Maisie's only chance of having any quality of life if you can please donate.
-Every donation helps, if you cannot donate then please share Maisie's story any way you can.
+If you cannot donate then please share Maisie's story any way you can.

 bottom of page